vicharanashala/annam-vision-model/Shreyas_Jani/daily_updates.md

 Also hybrid approaches with one part being an SSM seem like a potentially good experiment I'll set things up tomorrow while the other 2 continue

+## 26/2/2026

+The 64 one showed an improving test accuracy of 82% at epoch 60 I wonder though, if it might have overfitted and the images are not diverse enough.
+Hmm, Wonder if PlantDoc has the corresponding rice disease images.
+Could also try to find some of my own
+The 32 one was also promising.
+To verify how a smaller bottleneck performs, I will setup experiments for 8 and 16 sizes as well.
+Started looking through Mamba as an architecture
+Had the progress meet

+SSMs were initially designed for sequential tasks, later appropriated for language modeling, and then much later used for vision tasks with 2d versions like VMamba
+Their 1d version (started from the beginning for a better foundation) are very similar to an RNN but with one major difference.
+The way their hidden state is computed makes it easier to parallelize, fixing the major problem with RNNs.
+In fact, you could say they are similar to transformers more than RNNs because of how they parallelize.
+They are also discretized from a continuous representation in comparison to RNNs which are inherently discrete It also uses some initialisation strategies on its A matrix so it can store memory much better

+The 8 and 16 models are also running well currently at epoch 9 with val accuracy of 73 and 72% respectively They will be run on test data after 20 epochs

+Bottleneck size 8 performed worse with a test accuracy of 73% compared to 16 with 76%.
+Similarly for the class wise F1 scores.
+But the difference is not too much and they are still improving I do notice that they are not performing as well as size 32, though this can also be because of taking a while to understand how to correctly compress

+I'll run till epoch 30 and then decide further after that

+Gained a decent high level understanding of SSMs for sequential data.
+Now going to start with vision SSMs.

+Both bottleneck models are currently training, will evaluate with test set on epoch 30

+SSMs for image classification all approach in a similar approach.
+Like ViTs they create patches, and their 1d approach of sequential checking is converted to using multiple such linear scans.
+Like left to right, up to down, for each pixel and patch.
+Multiple such models in use but I will get into more detail for Plant disease detection used in papers I remember VMamba was used in one.
+Other than that, all the theory was pretty interesting to read through Their main benefit seems to be understanding global context but in linear complexity instead of ViT's quadratic.

+The other bottlenecked models are almost to epoch 40 and will then once again be tested on the test data.
+Should be interesting to see
+If nothing helps, guess we need to reconsider stuff.

+Researched and found a few promising papers which I will begin with tomorrow The models are at epoch 38 and will complete in a while.
+After that, I'll have a better idea of how to move further with these ones